CONTENTS

 - ⚠️ Be careful, however, because sometimes patients maintain a stable creatinine from a dilutional effect due to receiving lots of intravenous fluid.
 In that situation, creatinine may overestimate the renal function.

 - Oliguria should be taken seriously and evaluated adequately.
-However, <12 hours of oliguria isn't necessarily a disaster – especially if the creatinine remains stable.
+However, oliguria for <12 hours isn't necessarily a disaster, especially if the creatinine remains stable.

 - The vast majority of these patients (99.7% overall) won't require dialysis.